Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Approximation algorithms

 Constraint~\eqref{eq:flow_constraint} is the only relevant capacity constraint if the capacity (and cut cost) function is $f(A) = \max_{e \in A}w(e)$ with weights $w(e) = \gamma$ for all $e \in \Es$ and some constant $\gamma>0$ and, consequently, $f(\Es) = \gamma$.
 By Constraint~\eqref{eq:flow_constraint}, the maximum flow is $\nu^* = \frac{\gamma}{n-1}$.
 The optimum cooperative cut $C^*$, by contrast, consists of any single edge and has cost $f(C^*) = \gamma$. \end{proof} Single path graphs as used in the previous proof can provide worst-case examples for rounding methods too: if $f$ is such that $f(e) \geq f(\Es)/|\Es|$ for all edges $e$ in the path, then the solution to the relaxed cut problem is maximally uninformative: all entries of the vector $y$ are $y(e) = \frac{f(\Es)}{n-1}$.

-\section{Approximation Algorithms}
+\section{Approximation algorithms}

-We next address approximation algorithms, whereby we consider two complementary approaches.
+We next address approximation algorithms whereby we consider two complementary approaches.
 The first approach is to substitute the submodular cost function $f$ by a simpler function $\hat{f}$.
 Appropriate candidate functions $\hat{f}$ that admit an exact cut optimization are the approximation by \citet{ghim09} (Section~\ref{subsec:generic}), semi-gradient based approximations (Section~\ref{subsec:semigrad}), or approximations by making $f$ separable across local neighborhoods (Section~\ref{subsec:pmf}).

 The second approach is to solve the relaxations from Section~\ref{sec:relax} and round the resulting optimal fractional solution (Section~\ref{sec:rounding}).
-Conceptually very close to the relaxations is an algorithm that solves the mathematical program~(\ref{eq:cover}) via a randomized greedy algorithm (Section~\ref{sec:randgreed}).
+Conceptually very close to the relaxation approach, we offer another algorithm that solves the mathematical program~(\ref{eq:cover}) via a randomized greedy algorithm (Section~\ref{sec:randgreed}).

 The relaxations approaches are affected by the flow-cut gap, or, equivalently, the length of the longest path in the graph.
 The approximations that use a surrogate cost function are complementary and not affected by the ``length'', but by a notion of the ``width'' of the graph.